-Basically, the banana and the sugar are the foods for our little guys.
+The banana and the sugar here are the foods for our little guys.
 Together with the new volume of water, it will create a good environment to house the new babies.

 Then, you can chop the banana can add it to the mix.